VitorHugoAguiar/ProBot/ProBot_BeagleBone/Readme.md

 to download only the BeagleBone files.

-Step 4  - Go to ProBot_BeagleBone with:

-	cd ProBot/ProBot_BeagleBone or cd ProBot_BeagleBone
-and

-Step 4.1 - To install everything that it's required to run ProBot's program, for debian images (jessie), just type:
+Step 4  - To install everything that it's required to run ProBot's program, for debian images (jessie), just type:

 	sudo ./setup.sh

 Step 5 - To configure the networks and the BeagleBone's ip with network-manager, type:

 	sudo nmtui

 Step 6 - Go again to ProBot/ProBot_BeagleBone and run ProBot.py to initialize the program:

-	cd ProBot/ProBot_BeagleBone or cd ProBot_BeagleBone
 	sudo python ProBot.py